Caddo

 - Authority Attitudes

-- Respect for elders and community leaders is a cornerstone of Caddo culture, with decisions often made collectively.
+- Respect for elders and community leaders is central, with decision-making often involving consensus and communal input.

 - Etiquette And Customs